HeatherRemacle/exchangelabops/pages/index.md

     href: '#our-mission'
   - text: Delivery Model
     href: '#delivery-model'
+  - text: Delivery Community
+    href: '#delivery-community'
   - text: Design and Delivery Standard
     href: '#design-and-delivery-standard'
-  - text: Delivery Community
-    href: '#delivery-community'
 ---
-We're known as a **lab** and a **community** of people who are learning how to improve service delivery in the BC Public Service.
-We embrace experimentation and collaboration.
-We offer services specifically designed to accelerate learning new ways of working through practice and delivery.
-We're contributing to the [goal of creating a modern public service](http://whereideaswork.gov.bc.ca/modern/).
+We are known as a **lab** and a **community** of people who are learning how to improve service delivery in the BC Public Service.
+We contribute to the [goal of creating a modern public service](http://whereideaswork.gov.bc.ca/modern/).
+We apply generally accepted modern [standards for service design and delivery](/standard) pioneered, practiced, proven and continuously improving through the efforts of other government digital service agencies.
+We accelerate learning new ways of working through practice and delivery.
+We embrace experimentation and collaboration in the open.

 Public servants come to us to *learn and practice* Agile and service delivery innovation mindset and methods.